 If YES is indicated above, identify the student's native language.
-Native language is defined as the language normally used by an individual who an English Learner or the language normally used by the parent of the student.
+Native language is defined as the language normally used by an individual who is limited English proficient, or the language normally used by the parent of the student.
 On the Student Record Card 1 Side 1 school personnel are to document the language spoken in the home.